janosgyerik/writing-markdown-well/README.md

 - If the sub-sections are small enough, consider replacing them with bullet lists

 The bottom line is: deeply nested documents are hard to read, and therefore not very useful.
-One way or another, eliminate deeply nested headings by simplifying the document.
+Simplify the document to eliminate deeply nested headings.

 ### Semantic correctness